Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Dataset

 We collected four types of graph images: knowledge graphs, flowcharts, mind maps, and route maps.
-To ensure both diversity and quality, we employed a combination of data collection strategies, detailed as follows:

-\textbf{Benchmark Referencing and Web Crawling.} We first obtained a large number of graph images by referencing the multimodal instruction-following benchmark (\cite{ai2024advancement}), and further expanded the dataset by crawling web images using the benchmark’s associated keywords.
+To ensure both diversity and quality, we employed a combination of data collection strategies, detailed as follows: \paragraph{Benchmark Referencing and Web Crawling.} We first obtained a large number of graph images by referencing the multimodal instruction-following benchmark (\cite{ai2024advancement}), and further expanded the dataset by crawling web images using the benchmark’s associated keywords.
 The keywords were generated by GPT-4o through extracting all nodes and edges from the benchmark graphs and summarizing them.
 Benchmark referencing ensures high-quality and domain-relevant data, while web crawling enhances diversity by introducing a broader set of publicly available visual formats.
 These two methods are applicable to the first three graph types.

-\textbf{AI-Assisted Graph Generation.} To further enrich knowledge graphs, flowcharts, and mind maps, we adopted an AI-assisted generation approach.
-The full procedure, including prompt construction, keyword selection, and diagram generation, is detailed in Appendix \ref{appendix:ai_generation}.
+\paragraph{AI-Assisted Graph Generation.} To further enrich the diversity of knowledge graphs, flowcharts, and mind maps, we employ an AI-assisted generation pipeline.
+Specifically, we prompt GPT-4o to generate 200 diverse keywords covering a broad spectrum of domains.
+For each keyword, GPT-4o is further instructed to produce a structured graph specification, including node entities, edge relations, and their connectivity patterns.
+The full prompts are provided in Appendix~\ref{appendix:ai_generation}.
+These structured descriptions are subsequently fed into the \emph{yEd Live}\footnote{yEd Live is an online graph editor that supports automatic layout generation for structured graphs (\url{https://www.yworks.com/yed-live/}).} drawing tool, which automatically renders the corresponding graph visualizations, as illustrated in Figure~\ref{figure4}.

+Compared to directly selecting graphs from publicly available datasets, this method offers significant advantages: Public datasets are often limited in scale, domain diversity, or relationship complexity.
+In contrast, AI-generated graphs can flexibly cover a wider range of topics and structures.
+By leveraging carefully designed generation strategies, we achieved greater domain coverage, structural diversity, and complexity—enhancing the benchmark’s generality and its effectiveness in evaluating models’ cross-domain reasoning capabilities.

-\textbf{High-Confidence Route Maps via Google Maps.} For route maps, we adopted a targeted strategy of capturing high-resolution screenshots from Google Maps.
+\paragraph{High-Confidence Route Maps.} For route maps, we adopted a targeted strategy of capturing high-resolution screenshots from Google Maps.
 This ensured the geographic accuracy and visual clarity of the maps, supporting more reliable downstream visual reasoning and inference.